rkillickdev/the-coffee-run/README.md

 * As the client, I want to collect data from orders made via the app to make future business decisions.
 * As the client, I want all user input to be validated and errors handled gracefully.
 * As the client, I want to ensure a good user experience by making the app easy to use and intuitive.
-* As the client, I want to keep the user informed througout the ordering process by providing feedback at each stage.
+* As the client, I want to keep the user informed throughout the ordering process by providing feedback at each stage.

 <br>